grisha/mod_python/Doc/pythonapi.rst

    A Container groups directives specified as *args* into a single object. args can include other containers as well.
 The optional *only_if* argument is a string of Python that is evaled at directive render time.
-The riective is rendered only if the eval return a true value.
+The directive is rendered only if the eval return a true value.

       >>> c = Container(CustomLog('logs/access_log combined'), ErrorLog('logs/error_log'))